 Online disputes can arise from B2B, B2C, or C2C activities and can also be a cross border transaction.
-However, a centralized third parity (such as a court) should be involved in order to resolve these conflicts.
-This brings up yet another questions: Can technology replace a court to provide a center of trust?
+However, a centralized third party (such as a court) should be involved in order to resolve these conflicts.
+This brings up yet another question: Can technology replace a court to provide a center of trust?

 Providing a Center of Trust